githubteacher/vigilant-waffle/dave-burke-av.md

 ### Weather

-- Hot in the summer
+- Hot in the summer :snowflake:
-- Cold in the winter
+- Cold in the winter :sun_with_face:

 ### Restaurants